mozilla-services/docs/source/storage/apis-2.0.rst

     This header will be sent back with all responses, indicating the current timestamp on the server.
-If the request was a PUT or POST, this will also be the modification date of any BSOs submitted or modified.
+If the request was a PUT or POST, this will also be the modification date of any BSOs modified by the request.

 **X-Num-Records**